 timeoutsec is time (in seconds) for subprocess timeout (used only in Python 3).
 If the timeout expires, the child process will be killed and waited for.
 The TimeoutExpired exception will be re-raised after the child process has terminated.

-This class uses pdftoppm binary internally. pdftoppm can be given other output formats as an option (see man pdftoppm), for example jpeg or tiff.
+This element uses pdftoppm binary internally. pdftoppm can use other output formats, for example jpeg or tiff.
+See pdftoppm manual for more details.

 Convert PDF files to format.